vinay-64/Todo-React-SpringBoot/todo-app/README.md

 How to get this header ?
 We should not hard-code this in the header.
 We must retrieve it when we are logging in and then use it in the subsequent calls.
 So while login, we will send a request to the BE and get the token and put it in the context to use.

+20. We have enabled access to preflight request by permitting HttpMethod Options for all requests and we also created a test url for basicAuth.